Instrumentation pre-work

 • Determine how best to instrument Amplitude based off of your business goals

-So much of your overall Amplitude experience will be determined by the decisions you make during the instrumentation process.
-To lay the foundation for a successful instrumentation, there are a few things you'll need to do.
+Much of your Amplitude experience depends on the decisions you make during the instrumentation process.
+To lay the foundation for a successful instrumentation, there are a few things you must do first.

 Define your business goals

 This is critical to getting the most out of Amplitude.
-The more you know about your business goals—and the better you are able to articulate them—the more Amplitude will be able to help you achieve them.
+The more you know about your business goals—and the better you are able to articulate them—the more Amplitude can help you achieve them.

-So start by identifying—as specifically as possible—your business goals.
+Start by identifying—as specifically as possible—your business goals.
 What aspects of your product do you want to better understand or improve?
 For example, your goals for this quarter might be improving user acquisition, user retention, and paying user conversion.
-Once you've identified your goals, think about what data or events you'll need to reach them.
+Once you've identified your goals, think about the data or events you need to reach them.

-If you're not properly tracking your users, you will not get what you need from Amplitude.
+If you're not properly tracking your users, you can't get what you need from Amplitude.
 It's as simple as that.
-So be sure to read and understand our Help Center article on how Amplitude identifies and tracks unique users before you get started with instrumentation.
+Be sure to read and understand this article on how Amplitude identifies and tracks unique users before you get started with instrumentation.

 Consider making a spreadsheet listing each event and its associated properties.
 It might look something like this: